Khotyn Uprising: VSYuR and Zakordot

 The Red Army allowed VSYuR survivors under Nikolai Bredov to move into Nova Ushytsia, just north of Khotyn.
 They surrendered to the Polish Army, with Romania having repeatedly refused them entry.
 From that moment on, the Soviets could form their own networks in Khotyn; a Romanian diplomatic cable from June 1920 claims that 200 recruiters for the Red Army were active in the county.
 From October, the Ukrainian Communist Party's office for foreign infiltration, Zakordot, took over the task of destabilizing the Romanian presence.
-By 1921, they had organized a network of small-scale guerilla units, which crossed the Dniester for hit-and-run attacks on Romanian targets.
-Zakordot raids in mid 1921 resulted in the targeted murders of officials and clergymen in Dăncăuți, Poiana and Rașcov.
+By 1921, they had organized a network of small-scale guerrilla units, which crossed the Dniester for hit-and-run attacks on Romanian targets.
+Zakordot raids in mid-1921 resulted in the targeted murders of officials and clergymen in Dăncăuți, Poiana and Rașcov.
 These groups also made efforts to find and punish landowner Moșan, who stood accused of having organized violent retribution after the 1919 uprising.
 In August 1921, they attacked Moșan's manor outside Stălinești, killing several members of his family.
 Meanwhile, the anti-communist segment of the Ukrainian diaspora was strengthened by some 400 UNR refugees, some of whom found work at Hotin County's sugar mill.

 Ahead of the November 1919 elections, Hotin County became a hub of the Bessarabian Peasants' Party (PȚB), which canvassed among the Jewish and Ukrainian populace.
 The group was the only one to submit a list, which had support from some 62% of registered voters (an additional 7.6% cast blank votes).
 All of the county's first representatives in the Assembly of Deputies were PȚB members, but represented three distinct ethnicities: Daniel Ciugureanu stood for the Romanians, Iancu Melic-Melicsohn for the Jews, and Pavel Kitaigorodski for the Ukrainians.
 Romanian Police officials in the region reportedly viewed all Hotin deputies as "more than suspicious", in that they endorsed the notion of an autonomous Bessarabia.